21 Ways Pets Can Help With Depression and Anxiety

 Dr. Roseann Capanna-Hodge

 So how do pets reduce stress and anxiety?
-Well, the simple act of petting animals has been clinically shown to reduce stress, blood pressure and decrease the probability of anxiety and depression.
-Dog owners and cat owners may not agree to which pet is the best but they will agree that pets are a wonderful addition to their family.
+Well, the simple act of petting animals has been clinically shown to reduce stress, and blood pressure and decrease the probability of anxiety and depression.
+Dog owners and cat owners may not agree on which pet is the best but they will agree that pets are a wonderful addition to their family.

 Research on Pets and Mental Health